mdshafaque56/My-Portfolio-MD-Shafaque-/README.md

 ## About

-This is the personal portfolio website of **MD Shafaque**, an undergraduate at NIT Calicut (B.Tech Civil Engineering, Minor in AI/ML).
+This is my personal portfolio website.
 It is designed to showcase my skills, projects, certifications, education, and experience, with a modern, interactive, and responsive user interface.

 ---